WHERE IN THE WORLD IS BAQILODGE?

 - Tasmania is the smallest State of the Commonwealth of Australia.

-- Tasmania lies between latitudes 40 degrees and 44 degrees south, and between longitudes 143 degrees and 149 degrees east.
+- Our island state lies between latitudes 40 degrees and 44 degrees south, and between longitudes 143 degrees and 149 degrees east.

-- Tasmania has four airports, with Hobart Airport in the South and Launceston Airport in the North being the main ones.
-Flying time from Hobart to Melbourne is approximately 1 hour and to Sydney 2 hours.
+- There are four airports, with the Hobart and Launceston airports being the main ones.
+Flying time from Hobart to Melbourne (Vic) is approximately 1 hour and 2 hours to Sydney (NSW).

 |AVERAGE DAILY MAXIMUM TEMPERATURES|